 Top thing to do in Detroit-Shoreway: Happy Dog

-I’m voting food again here, mostly because Happy Dog is such a great local spot.
+Food is topping the list here because Happy Dog is such a great local spot.
 Happy Dog has a distinct “neighborhood corner bar” feel, and is known for its build-your-own hotdogs, beer, and live music and events.
-On the first Wednesday of every month, the host Keep Talking: A Storytelling Show.
+On the first Wednesday of every month, they host Keep Talking: A Storytelling Show.

 Other things to do in Detroit-Shoreway